mwylerCH/IVIPrimerTester/README.md

 Testing is available for 41 primer sets/combinations (complete list visible [here](RefFiles/primerIVI.txt)).
 Briefly, IVIPrimerTester will mine available sequences from NCBI.
 These hits are subsequently evaluatd against a local reference sequence (length difference +/- 20% of the reference).
 To screen also for incomplete sequences, the NCBI hits are imputed using the reference, SNPs are however maintaned.
 Primers are then tested on the whole available sequence, allowing for multiple possible amplicons (specially indicated in the output generated).
+Goal was the development of a modular tool capable to be adapted to new viruses and new primer pairs.

 ## Output